archivesunleashed/docker-aut/README.md

 ### Locally

-You can also build this Docker image locally with the following steps.
+You can also build this Docker image locally with the following steps:

 1. `git clone https://github.com/archivesunleashed/docker-aut.git`
 2. `cd docker-aut`